 To get a quick introduction to ARCHE, you may watch our videos featuring Dante, a project leader, and Nora a curator at ARCHE.

 ARCHE is the successor of the repository project CLARIN Centre Vienna / Language Resources Portal (CCV/LRP) initiated by the Austrian Academy of Sciences in 2014.
 CCV/LRP’s goal was to provide depositing services and easy yet sustainable access to digital language resources created in or related to Austria.
 In 2017 ARCHE replaced CCV/LRP extending its mission by offering advanced and reliable data management and depositing services open to a broader range of humanities disciplines in Austria.

 ARCHE is a service offered by the ACDH-CH, a national centre of expertise founded with the intention to promote the change towards the digital paradigms in the humanities.

-ARCHE was awarded the CoreTrustSeal, a core level certification for trustworthy data repository systems, which was renewed in 2021.
+ARCHE was awarded the CoreTrustSeal in 2017, a core level certification for trustworthy data repository systems, which was renewed in 2021.
 To learn more, visit coretrustseal.org.
 ARCHE has also been recognised as a service providing centre (B-Centre) by the European Research Infrastructure CLARIN.

 ARCHE’s primary mission is to provide easy and sustainable access to digital research data and resources for researchers in the humanities.
 To this end, it takes care of long term preservation of digital data, and promotes the use of open access and open data policies.
 Have a look at our Collection Policy to find out about the scope of ARCHE.

 To support researchers in preparing their data for long term preservation, ARCHE offers a set of policies and standards as well as consulting.

-As the successor of the Language Resources Portal (LRP), ARCHE offers language resources as Austria’s connection point to the European network of CLARIN Centres.
+As the successor of the Language Resources Portal (LRP), ARCHE is one of Austria’s connection points to the European network of CLARIN Centres.

-ARCHE has embraced the FAIR Data Principles and provides Findable, Accessible, Interoperable and Reusable data and metadata.
+ARCHE has embraced the FAIR Data Principles providing Findable, Accessible, Interoperable and Reusable data and metadata.